FinaMunzi/Capstone-4-Disease-Prediction-ML/README.md

 [![Screenshot-2023-07-14-at-1-15-36-AM.png](https://i.postimg.cc/90bxMPfM/Screenshot-2023-07-14-at-1-15-36-AM.png)](https://postimg.cc/YL4NDWYK)

-The code train.shape and test.shape is used to determine the shape of the DataFrame train and test.

 When train.shape and test.shape is executed, it returns a tuple that represents the dimensions of the DataFrame.
 The first element of the tuple represents the number of rows in the DataFrame, and the second element represents the number of columns.

 By calling train.shape and test.shape, you can obtain the number of rows and columns in the train DataFrame and test DataFrame respectively, which provides information about the size of the dataset.